PGY-2

 Rotation Schedule:

-• Residents split time between the three inpatient teams: green (psychosis/neuropsychiatry), blue (mood/anxiety), and red (women's mental health).
+- Residents split time between four inpatient teams: green (psychosis), blue (mood/anxiety), red (women's mental health), and purple (med/psych and neuropsychiatry).
 UIC is able to provide care for a unique patient population, including medically complex psychiatric patients, catatonia, autism spectrum disorders, pregnant patients with serious mental illness, and patients who are subject to involuntary commitment.
 Nearly all residents will become comfortable with initiating long-acting injectable antipsychotics, and most are able to gain experience in initiating clozapine on the inpatient unit.

-• PGY2s rotate for 8 weeks on the Comprehensive Assessment Treatment Unit (CATU), a unique ward which provides extended psychiatric care for children and adolescents in the foster care system.
+- PGY2s rotate on the Comprehensive Assessment Treatment Unit (CATU), a unique ward which provides extended psychiatric care for children and adolescents in the foster care system.
 Residents are heavily involved with acute stabilization, and treatment planning to ensure that young people have an adequate support system at their next placement.
-To ensure diversity in training experiences, residents also rotate through half days in outpatient child clinic, completing general child psychiatry intakes, seeing followups with the child fellows, and comprehensive assessments for ADHD.
+Additional child outpatient experiences complement the CATU experience.

 4 weeks of night float